 - A removable address book and birthday calendar that is transferable from one year to the next.

 The pros of the Leuchtturm1917 Weekly Planner are that it is significantly thinner and lighter than other Leuchtturm1917 Notebooks.
 If you want a more traditional planner, this is a unique format that would serve you well.
 The transferable address book is definitely a plus, especially if you need easily accessible addresses and phone numbers.

 However, on the cons side, it has a rather rigid formatting- if this works for you, great!
 Otherwise,

 there isn’t a lot of room to customize.
 Additionally, the left side with dates is blank, the right side is lined and there are no

 dots for guidance.
 Because the left side is blank between the lines for the day of the week, ghosting seems to be worse because of blank paper.
 Finally, this weekly planner must be purchased yearly, instead of used as you like it.

 You can find the Leuchtturm1917 Weekly Planner from January to January at GouletPens.com.

 |The pages of a Leuchtturm1917 A5 Dot Grid Notebook customized into a bullet journal.|

-In addition to the Leuchtturm1917 A5 Notebooks, we carry several other offerings from Leuchtturm, including B5 notebooks, Sketchbooks, and pen loops.
+In addition to the Leuchtturm1917 A5 Notebooks, we carry several other offerings from Leuchtturm, including Some Lines a Day Journals and pen loops.
 See our entire Leuchtturm1917 selection here!

 Which Leuchtturm1917 A5 Notebook do you use?
 Leave a comment and let us know!